Should you get riser pads for your skateboard?

 What are Skateboard Riser Pads?

-Skateboard riser pads may also preserve your board, protecting the area between the trucks and deck and reducing stress cracks.
+Skateboard riser pads may also preserve your skateboard, protecting the area between the trucks and deck and reducing stress cracks.

 Do You Need Skateboard Riser Pads?